 Further, Kempeni concludes that "long term intravenous treatment with D2E7 in the dose range from 0.5 to 10 mg/kg was well tolerated."
 Ex.
 1003, 2; see also Ex.
-1005 (describing the DE010 study, in which patients received 1 mg/kg intravenous or subcutaneous initial doses of D2E7, followed by an open label phase of subcutaneous injections of 1 mg/kg D2E7 and explaining that "[s]ubcutaneous as well as intravenous injections of D2E7 at a dose of 1 mg/kg were safe and efficacious when given with standard, stable doses of [methotrexate] in patients with active RA").
+1005 (describing the DE010 study, in which patients received 1 mg/kg intravenous or subcutaneous initial doses of D2E7, followed by an open label phase of subcutaneous injections of

+1 mg/kg D2E7 and explaining that "[s]ubcutaneous and intravenous injections of D2E7 at a dose of 1 mg/kg were safe and efficacious when given with standard, stable doses of [methotrexate] in patients with active RA").

 Accordingly, we determine that a preponderance of the evidence supports Petitioner's position that the person of skill in the art would not have been discouraged from pursuing a 40 mg biweekly dosing regimen in view of the up-dosing disclosed in Kempeni or the DE001/DE003 study results that Rau 2000 describes.

-(iii) Concerns about anti-drug antibodies, therapeutic range of D2E7, and efficacy generally antibodies" ("ADAs").
+(iii) Concerns about anti-drug antibodies, therapeutic range of D2E7, and efficacy generally

+Patent Owner also argues that the available PK data and clinical data for D2E7 would have discouraged a person of ordinary skill from pursuing the claimed dosing regimen in view of the known threat of ADAs (anti-drug antibodies).
 Resp.
 27-28.
-With respect to the PK data, Patent Owner argues the data suggest that, at steady-state, the trough concentrations (i.e., C{min}) would have been expected to be too low and the fluctuations between C{min} and C{max} greater than those of the 20 mg weekly van de Putte dose, thereby teaching away from the claimed dosing regimen.
-Id. at 26, 31-36.
-Patent Owner contends that the lower C{min} values of a subcutaneous 40 mg biweekly dose would have triggered concerns about the risk of developing anti-drug antibodies, and that the greater C{min} and C{max} fluctuations would have triggered concerns about the safety of that dosing regimen.
-Id. at 38-43.
+With respect to the PK data, Patent Owner argues the data suggest that, at steady-state, the trough concentrations (i.e., $C{min}$ ) would have been expected to be too low and the fluctuations between $C{min}$ and $C{max}$ greater than those of the 20 mg weekly van de Putte dose, thereby teaching away from the claimed dosing regimen.
+Id. at 28, 31-36.

+Patent Owner contends that the lower $C{min}$ values of a subcutaneous 40 mg biweekly dose would have triggered concerns about the risk of developing anti-drug antibodies, and that the greater $C{min}$ and $C{max}$ fluctuations would have triggered concerns about the safety of that dosing regimen.
+Id. at 39-43.
 To illustrate those points, Patent Owner directs us to modeling performed by Dr. Vinks using the available PK data and, where the data were not available, assumptions based on data for similar proteins.
 Id. at 32-36; see Ex.
 2069 ¶¶ 131-150.